CrocoDillon/crocodillon.com/data/articles/2015-11-28-asynchronous-callbacks-in-koa.md

 app.listen(3000);
 ~~~

-But that would get you nothing more than “Error: Can't set headers after they are sent.”.
-This error message is the result of Koa’s default 404 response when middleware didn’t alter the response.
+But that would get you not much more than “Error: Can't set headers after they are sent.”.
+This error message is the result of Koa’s default 404 response when your middleware didn’t alter the response.

 ## Yielding promises with co